HLTech/SqlEventStore4J/README.md

 eventTypeMapper.registerMapping(OrderPlacedV1.class, "OrderPlaced", 1);
 ```

-If you will need to add third version of OrderPlaced event in the future, you should reconfigure mapping for actual event version and add mapping for deprecated:
+If you will need to add a third version of OrderPlaced event in the future, you should reconfigure mapping for actual event version and add mapping for deprecated:

 ```java
 eventTypeMapper.registerMapping(OrderPlaced.class, "OrderPlaced", 3);